-Being out-of-network or choosing to pay privately (without insurance) helps to ensure your utmost confidentiality and privacy when working together.
+Choosing to pay privately (without insurance) helps to ensure your utmost confidentiality and privacy when working together.
 I do not need to release your records to any third party without your consent.
 Also, when using your insurance, I must diagnose you with a mental health condition that will become part of your medical record.
-If you choose to pay privately or pursue out of network benefits, information about the nature of your treatment and the issues discussed in sessions will remain solely between you and I. Thus, it is important to consider which option you prefer and are most comfortable with prior to beginning treatment.
+If you choose to pay privately, information about the nature of your treatment and the issues discussed in sessions will remain solely between you and I. Thus, it is important to consider which option you prefer and are most comfortable with prior to beginning treatment.

 How do you decide your rates?

 My private pay rates are competitive to the area served and the services provided.
 I am a specialist in the field of couples and sex therapy with years of post-graduate education, training, and credentials.
-Rates take into consideration my education, training, experience, and insurance reimbursement rates.
-Please note that payment is due at the time of service, including insurance co-pays and deductibles.
+Rates take into consideration my education, training, experience, and current insurance reimbursement rates in Michigan.
+Please note that payment is due at the time of service.

 How often does therapy last, and how often do I need to come?